Investment Banker

 How important are social skills to being successful as an analyst?
 I have aspergers and I'm afraid I won't be able to survive in a banking environment.

-Asked by Julio almost 10 years ago
+Asked by Julio over 10 years ago

 Social skills help in virtually any profession (unless you're a mime, I suppose), and amiability always helps in an interview.
 But at the analyst level... they're not quite as important.
 More than anything, banks want analysts who are smart and ridiculously hardworking.
 Social skills are icing on the cake.